-We will use the Walsall Safeguarding Partnership Threshold Guidance, to identify the care and support needs of children involved in exploitation Where vulnerable care and support needs are identified as 'vulnerable,' we will consult with the CATE Team, Walsall Council.
-Where care and support needs are identified as 'complex' or 'acute,' we will refer to MASH.
-We will complete the West Mercia Police Protected Partner Intel form to share any relevant exploitation intelligence, this will be emailed to protect@westmercia.pnn.police.uk.
-In emergencies we will report information to the police via 999 for non-emergencies we will report information to the police via 101 or contactus@westmercia.police.uk violence to others.
+We will use the Telford & Wrekin Partnership Threshold Guidance, Child Exploitation Risk Threshold Indicator to identify the care and support needs of children involved in exploitation.
+Where vulnerable care and support needs are identified as 'vulnerable,' we will consult with the CATE Team, Telford and Wrekin Council.
+Where care and support needs are identified as 'complex' or 'acute,' we will refer to Family Connect.
+We will complete the West Mercia Police Protected Partner Intel form to exploitation intelligence. share relevant this will be emailed to anv protect@westmercia.pnn.police.uk.
+In emergencies we will report information to the police via 999 for non-emergencies we will report information to the police via 101 or contactus@westmercia.police.uk